- Chart

 Weaknesses

-- Cyclical nature of the construction and industrial markets can impact demand.
+- Cyclical nature of end markets (construction, infrastructure)

-- Competition from lower-cost manufacturers, especially from Asia.
+- Competition from lower-cost manufacturers, especially in emerging markets

 Opportunities